Skip to content

 If you are looking for Jogja tourist destinations that are famous among foreign tourists but have yet to be visited by many locals, then Jomblang Cave is the answer.

-This place is suitable for those who like extreme holidays because you must first explore the vertical cave to reach it.
+This place suits those who like extreme holidays because you must first explore the vertical cave to reach it.
 Of course, there are ropes and complete gear to help you get into the cave.

-There are several depths you can choose from, which of course, have different routes as well.
+You can choose from several depths, which, of course, have different routes as well.
 Afterwards, a guide will accompany you to the mouth of the cave.

-The most interesting thing about Jomblang Cave is that the light from above looks like light from heaven!
-Located in Gunung Kidul, the route is relatively easy to reach, but it would be best if you reserved extra energy to conquer the road into the cave.
+The most exciting thing about Jomblang Cave is that the light from above looks like light from heaven!
+Located in Gunung Kidul, the cave is relatively easy to reach, but it would be best to reserve extra energy to conquer the road into the cave.

 Ijen Crater – East Java